SafAlyona/challenges/README.md

 # Challenges
-### This repository was created to train JavaScript skills on tasks from the taskbook.
+### This repository was created to train JavaScript skills on tasks from the taskbook: https://code.mu/ru/javascript/tasker/stager/.